Wine Tasting Evening

 We’re happy to put on anything that is of interest in the future, so please make a request of what you’d like to see.
-Any questions please contact James on firstname.lastname@example.org
+Any questions please contact us on firstname.lastname@example.org

 As we face soaring energy prices this winter, The Furzedown Project hopes to run FREE workshops on how to reduce your energy bills.
 The first ones in 2022 were very successful and we hope to do more.